 “He’s a combat medic,” Dunya provided.
-“The Treaty states that combat medics—”
+“The treaty states that combat medics—”

 Maria held up her hand and turned to the captain.
 “I don’t know about this treaty thing, and I don’t really care about it.
-Rules are a pain, right?”
+Rules are a pain, no?”
 She approached the combat medic quickly, ignoring how the man he was tending to tensed at her presence.
 She smiled and repeated, “Your name.”

 The man told her his name.
 And although his voice shook, his eyes were clear.
 Gaze steady.

 “I see…” Maria hummed walking backward to her previous spot.
 She sighed and ran her fingers through her hair.
 “Well, how do I put this…” She peeked at the six and pressed her hands to her lips.
 “I really don’t like how this story is ending…”